Patrick Troughton: Family and education

+Naval career

+Troughton was studying in the United States when the Second World War broke out.
+He left the country on a Belgian ship to return home, but the ship hit an enemy sea mine and sank off Portland Bill in the English Channel.
+All aboard were rescued.
+On his return to England in 1939, Troughton briefly worked with the Tonbridge Repertory Company, playing Nick Bottom in a production of A Midsummer Night's Dream.

+Troughton (left) served in the Royal Navy during World War II.

-In 1940, Troughton enlisted with the Royal Navy, receiving a commission with the Royal Navy Volunteer Reserve in November 1941.
+In June 1940, Troughton enlisted with the Royal Navy, receiving a commission with the Royal Navy Volunteer Reserve in November 1941.
 He was deployed on East Coast Convoy duty from February to August 1941, and then with Coastal Forces' Motor Gun Boats based at Great Yarmouth from November 1942 to 1945, operating in the North Sea and English Channel.
 During his service with the MGBs, he was on one occasion involved in an action against Kriegsmarine E-boats which resulted in one of the enemy craft being destroyed by ramming, whilst Troughton's boat and another destroyed two more with their gunfire.
-His decorations included the 1939–45 Star, the Atlantic Star, and he was mentioned in dispatches "for outstanding courage, leadership and skill in many daring attacks on enemy shipping in hostile waters".
-He used to wear a tea cosy on his head in cold weather in the North Sea.
+His decorations included the 1939–1945 Star, the Atlantic Star, and he was mentioned in dispatches "for outstanding courage, leadership and skill in many daring attacks on enemy shipping in hostile waters".
+He was nicknamed "Lieutenant Cosy" because he used to wear a tea cosy on his head in cold weather in the North Sea.
+Troughton met fellow naval sailor and future Doctor Who co-star Jon Pertwee several times during the war.